 Avoid, minimize, and mitigate the negative impacts of renewable energy generation on natural and working lands.
 Vermont’s transition to a future in which renewable energy is a major source of energy is necessary to achieve our greenhouse emission goals.
-At the same time, to date, that transition has been a bumpy one, with significant controversies over the places where wind, hydropower, and solar projects will be located, and a long-standing controversy over the use of electricity generated from nuclear. must do the heavy lifting of engaging at the local, state, and regional level to establish a process, guidelines, and expectations for how we plan for, design, and transition to a low-carbon energy future, while simultaneously reducing impacts to our natural and working lands and waters.
+At the same time, to date, that transition has been a bumpy one, with significant controversies over the places if and where biomass, wind, hydropower, and solar projects will be located, and a long-standing controversy over the use of electricity generated from nuclear and from hydro outside the state, such as in northern Quebec on Indigenous land.
+Critically, new renewable generation infrastructure must avoid and minimize to the greatest extent possible impacts on Vermont’s forests, which support a range of ecological services critical for climate resilience and adaptation and provide the single largest source of carbon sequestration and storage in the state.
+Analysis conducted for the VCC by Cadmus indicates that Vermont has seen a steady decline in sequestration.
+If that historic trend continues the state will not meet the GWSA’s 2050 net zero target, even if the 2025 and 2030 emission reduction targets are achieved.
+The Cadmus analysis indicates Vermont must maintain sequestration at or above projected 2035 levels in order to be net zero by 2050 – since forests provide by far the greatest share of the state’s sequestration, all efforts should be made to locate new renewable energy infrastructure outside of forests and minimize tree clearing associated with new plants.
+To achieve this goal, we must do the heavy lifting of engaging at the local, state, and regional level to establish a process, guidelines, and expectations for how we plan for, design, and transition to a low-carbon energy future, while simultaneously reducing impacts to our natural and working lands and waters.
 Work by Regional Planning Commissions to inventory potential renewable energy sites as part of their Regional Enhanced Energy Plans is an important step.
 We need to evaluate the effectiveness of these planning efforts.
 In addition, an underutilized strategy is to use a combination of siting requirements and incentives to encourage the development of renewable energy projects in areas that are already developed, like buildings and parking lots.

 Evaluate the effectiveness of the program of Regional Enhanced Energy Plans and the application of these plans to decisions by the PUC in terms of their ability to direct the siting of renewable energy projects in a manner that avoids the conversion of working and natural lands and the loss of the carbon storage and sequestration, climate resilience, and other co-benefits that are associated with those lands.
 If the process of developing and implementing the system of Regional Enhanced Energy Plans is not achieving this goal, then adjust the laws and regulations applicable to renewable energy siting to ensure the effectiveness of the plans.

-Incentivize or mandat solar and wind capacity on new buildings as well as in previously-disturbed/developed areas and avoid and minimize forest clearing for renewables through incentives and other siting polices, rules, and regulations.
+Incentivize or carefully consider mandating solar and wind capacity on new buildings as well as in previously-disturbed/developed areas and avoid and minimize forest clearing for renewables through incentives and other siting polices, rules, and regulations.

-incentives to site new renewable energy generation on parking lots, rooftops, and already altered locations.
+Consider the need for incentives to site new renewable energy generation on parking lots, rooftops, and already altered locations.
 And discourage and penalize siting of new renewable energy generation on intact ecosystems, forests, and natural land.